 - Engaging in explicit or implicit coercive sexual behavior within the work environment which is used to control, influence or affect the employee’s career, salary or work environment, such as implying or actually withholding support for a promotion or change of assignment; submitting or threatening to submit an undeserved performance report, failing or threatening to fail the probationary period.

 If you have a question about whether you have been subjected to sexual harassment or punished for reporting sexual harassment, please feel free to give us a call.
 We do not charge for consultations and under the law everything you tell us is confidential until you decide.

-Please keep in mind that when you challenge inappropriate workplace behavior you are not only asserting your right to work in a workplace free of sexual harassment, you are protecting our daughters and sons from being bullied or intimidated because of sex- It simply makes the workplace safer and more secure for everyone in our community.
+When you challenge inappropriate workplace behavior you are not only asserting your right to work in a workplace free of sexual harassment, you are protecting our daughters, sons and fellow citizens from being bullied or intimidated because of sex- It simply makes the workplace safer and more secure for everyone in our community.